hostjane/hostjane.github.io/_pages/earnings.md

 - [x] The Base price is the Service Cost added to the Handling Fee
 - [x] The Handling fee is $1.99
-- [x] Buyer will pay $101.99 for the Service Cost and the Handling Fee
+- [x] Buyer will pay $101.99 for the Service Cost, the Handling Fee and any card fees
 - [x] HostJane's Marketplace Fee is 5% of the Service Cost.

 ### Putting it all together: